InformaticsMatters/fragmentor-k8s-orchestration/README.md

     one still appears to be running.

 ## Cheat-sheet
-With a parameter like the following (which expects to access our xchem/dsip data) you should be able to run the standard set of plays.
+With a `parameter.yaml` file like the following in your project directory (which expects to find xchem/dsip data in your bucket) you should be able to run a sequence of plays.

+>   The parameter filename is assumed - if you use a different
+    filename you will need to add `-e fp_parameter_file=myfile.yaml` to the playbook examples below.

 >   You will need to provide the name of the AWS S3 bucket that you're
     using to store RAW vendor data and extracted results.
 Here we're using the